It’s a given that as you go through life, you will come into stress regularly.

 3. Before you head for food, pause.

-This mental exercise may seem silly, but it actually does a number of things for us:
+This mental exercise may seem silly, but it does several things for us:

 - It allows us to become aware of what we are thinking and feeling.